5 Tips to Get Your Small Business Off to a Great Start

 5. Plan for the best, be prepared for the worst: 2017 was unfortunately the year that showed the need for crisis planning.
 Even the smallest, one-person business can be disrupted by a natural disaster or unforeseen event.
 Have a plan in place to back up your customer lists, communication strategies and important documents so your business can survive the toughest of times.

-The best way for your small business to get ahead in 2018 is by not just resting on your laurels.
+The best way for your small business to get ahead is by not just resting on your laurels.
 Take initiative and bold actions to make your business better than ever.